 Consider what medical support is available.
 If travelling with a group or expedition find out what level of medical support is being offered.
 Remember, even if a doctor is attending your trip they are unlikely to be equipped with a large supply of medication.
 Consider what you are likely to need.

 The most common reasons that travellers get into serious difficulty when abroad is from traffic-related accidents and injuries such as falls.
-Relaxing into 'holiday mode' and forgetting your usual caution can be a part of the problem, particularly if alcohol is involved.
+Relaxing into 'holiday mode' and forgetting your usual caution can contribute, particularly if alcohol is involved.

-- Make sure that you are psychologically prepared for your trip.
+Make sure that you are psychologically prepared for your trip.
 It can be difficult to adapt to being away from family and friends, in the company of strangers and in an uncomfortable or difficult environment.
+Your connectivity to friends and family through telephone and social media may not function.
+Problems and low moments may be less easily shared.
 If you have a history of any psychological problems such as alcohol dependency or depression, make sure that you feel that these issues are under control before you plan to travel.